Paso Fino: Gaits

 Only a few Paso Finos can perform a true classic fino, but the majority perform the other gaits with ease.
 The correctness of the gait is very important by today's standards, therefore horses with a very even four-beat gait are much preferred for professional breeding.

 In Colombia, some related native horses perform a slightly different, unevenly timed diagonal four-beat gait, known as the trocha, which is similar to the fox trot, and very smooth.
 While some Paso Finos will perform the trocha, it is discouraged and considered a fault in the purebred Paso Fino.
 In Colombia the "trocha" has evolved, becoming a separate genealogical line.
 It is inherited in a manner similar to the lateral ambling gaits of the purebred Paso Fino.
 Trocha rivals in popularity with paso fino in Colombia, but crossbreeding is now avoided.
 Another Colombian breed performs what is known as trote y galope.
 The trote y galope horses perform an exaggerated diagonal two-beat trot and a very collected canter, but they do share some common heritage with the Paso Fino.
 Not as well known as Paso Fino, these variants are just beginning to be recognized in the United States.

 Uses

 Paso Finos are versatile and are used in many disciplines.
-They have horse shows for the breed only, but are also seen competing in all-breed disciplines such as well as trail riding and endurance competition, driving and gymkhana.
+They have horse shows for the breed only, but are also seen competing in all-breed disciplines such as trail riding and endurance competition, driving and gymkhana.